JuliusDgenius/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This project is about variables, if, else, while.
+This project is about variables, if/else, and while statements.

 Task 0 - A program that assigns a random number to the variable n.